 The OEMP as per the DA consent conditions is to include a Noise Management Plan, Waste Screening Management Protocol, Dust Management Plan, Water Management Plan and a Landscape Management Plan.
-This is due for review every three years, with the last review completed in April 2016.
+The current OEMP was updated in December 2017 and is currently under review by the DPE.
+The OEMP is due to be reviewed every three years following approval.